 A very common mistake new indoor succulent owners make is planting their succulent in a container that will easily cause it to wilt and die.
 Glass containers and vessels without a drainage hole will cause your succulent to quickly wilt.
 Succulents do not like to sit in damp soil.
 A pot with a drainage hole is the perfect vessel for this plant.
 Succulents thrive off of proper airflow and having the right container will guarantee healthy roots, leaves, and stems.

 Use the Correct Soil

-While regular plant soil may be your first choice, your indoor succulents will thank you for choosing a good draining soil.
+While regular plant soil may be your first choice, your indoor succulents will thank you for choosing well-draining soil.
 Succulent and cactus draining soil is the perfect soil when planting a new succulent.
-This soil will help prevent root rot and will lessen the chance of you over watering your plant.
+This soil will help prevent root rot and will lessen the chance of you overwatering your plant.
 Make sure to pair good draining soil with a proper draining container when planting your indoor succulents.

 There you have it, folks – the ultimate guide to growing and water succulents indoors.
 Now get to it!
 And don’t forget to stock up on sustainable, farm-to-table plants with The Bouqs Co.!